 Noé Lugaz joined UNH in March 2012 and became a research faculty member with a joint appointment in the Department of Physics and at the Space Science Center of the Institute for the Study of Earth, Oceans, and Space (EOS) in 2013.
 Before joining UNH, he spent 5 years at the Institute for Astronomy, University of Hawaii, where he was a post-doctoral researcher for 2 years and an Assistant Astronomer for 3 years.
 He graduated from the University of Michigan with a PhD in Space Science in 2007, and did his undergraduate education in France at ISAE-Supaéro in Aerospace Engineering.
 From October 2010 to May 2011, he was a short-term JSPS researcher at Kyoto University in Japan.

-Dr. Lugaz has over fourteen years of research experience in solar-terrestrial physics, including nine years as a Principal Investigator (PI).
+Dr. Lugaz has over fifteen years of research experience in solar-terrestrial physics, including eleven years as a Principal Investigator (PI).
 His research focuses on the investigation of coronal mass ejections (CMEs), especially series of interacting CMEs, and their consequences.
 He has been studying CME propagation using numerical magneto-hydrodynamic (MHD) simulations (2004—present), remote observations with STEREO/SECCHI and LASCO (2008—present) and in-situ measurements (2012—present), CME initiation (2007—present), energetic particle acceleration by CME shocks (2013—present) and the effect of CMEs and shocks on Earth’s magnetosphere and radiation belts (2014—present).
 For his research, he was awarded the 2014 Arne Richter award for Outstanding Young Scientists from the European Geosciences Union (awarded to up to 5 scientists within 7 years of their PhD by the EGU).

 Schwadron, N. A., Lee, M. A., Gorby, M., Lugaz, N., Spence, H. E. et al., Particle Acceleration at Low Coronal Compression Regions and Shocks, Astrophysical Journal, 810, 97 (2015).